agvdndor/python-snippets/tcp_client/README.md

 # TCP Agent
-Boilerplate code for an agent that sends and receives messages over TCP/IP either as a client or as a server
+Boilerplate code for an agent that sends and receives messages over TCP/IP either as a client or as a server.
+Currently limited to communication with 1 communication partner for simplicity.

 ## Usage
 Two usage choices must be made: